Taus Makhacheva: Hold Your Horses

 27 September 2019 – 19 January 2020

-With Jess Carnegie, Marguerite Carson, Sarah Forrest, Noel Griffin, John Atkinson Grimshaw, Helen McCrorie, Joan Moore, Scott Rogers and Harry Thubron.
+With Jess Carnegie, Marguerite Carson, Richard Dadd, Albrecht Dürer, Sarah Forrest, Noel Griffin, John Atkinson Grimshaw, Helen McCrorie, Joan Moore, Marcantonio Raimondi, Scott Rogers and Harry Thubron.

-Untitled is an exhibition by artist and curator James N Hutchinson that will challenge the traditional form of the solo show.
-Featuring new and recent drawings based on, or directly representing, the work of other artists, the exhibition will suggest that an artist's practice is best examined as a complex set of entanglements with art history and contemporary peer networks.
+Untitled was an exhibition by artist and curator James N Hutchinson that challenged the traditional form of the solo show.
+Featuring new and recent drawings based on, or directly representing, the work of other artists, the exhibition suggested that an artist's practice is best examined as a complex set of entanglements with art history and contemporary peer networks.

-Untitled will also deal with ideas of authenticity by presenting replicas, copies and forgeries that have been selected, commissioned or directly created by Hutchinson.
-This will include a new set of drawings by Hutchinson that copy photographs of work by other, often well-known artists such as Georgio Morandi, Michelangelo Pistoletto or Marcel Duchamp.
-Hutchinson's drawings will be presented within a nexus of works by other contemporary artists, and historical works on loan from Leeds Museums and Galleries.
-Using curatorial – as well as artistic – strategies, this complex display will consider unseen narratives behind, and unintended relations between various artworks, complicating a linear and artist-centric view of art history.
+Untitled dealt with ideas of authenticity by presenting replicas, copies and forgeries that was selected, commissioned or directly created by Hutchinson.
+This included a new set of drawings by Hutchinson that copied photographs of work by other, often well-known, artists such as Giorgio Morandi, Michelangelo Pistoletto or Marcel Duchamp.
+Hutchinson's drawings were presented within a nexus of works by other contemporary artists, historical works and archive material.
+Using curatorial – as well as artistic – strategies, this complex display considered unseen narratives behind, and the unintended relations between various artworks, complicating a linear and artist-centric view of art history.

-In The Tetley's atrium Hutchinson will present The Manenberg Tornado, 2018; a set of 24 detailed drawings based on amateur botanical paintings by Margaret Stewart.
+In The Tetley's atrium Hutchinson presented The Manenberg Tornado, 2018; a set of 24 detailed drawings based on amateur botanical paintings by Margaret Stewart.
 For Hutchinson, these works are a way to consider how artworks grant or deny access to particular narratives, and how other methodologies can be incorporated into art practice to generate wider networks of meaning.
-A display of archive material relating to Harry Thubron (1915 - 1985) a renowned Leeds educator will also be presented as an invitation to reflect back on the exhibition.
+A display of archive material relating to Harry Thubron (1915 - 1985) a renowned Leeds educator is also presented as an invitation to reflect back on the exhibition.

-Untitled will open at The Tetley concurrently with Bloomberg New Contemporaries' exhibition at Leeds Art Gallery.
+Untitled at The Tetley ran concurrently with Bloomberg New Contemporaries 2019 exhibition at Leeds Art Gallery.
 Hutchinson exhibited a video shot in Leeds Art Gallery in Bloomberg New Contemporaries in 2001, following his graduation from Leeds Metropolitan University.

-With thanks to Leeds Museums and Galleries and the National Arts Education Archive at Yorkshire Sculpture Park and The Whitworth, University of Manchester.
+With thanks to Leeds Museums and Galleries, the National Arts Education Archive at Yorkshire Sculpture Park and The Whitworth, University of Manchester.